hritikrg02/switch-discord-rpc/readme.md

 2. Run `make create_env` to create the venv for this project.
 3. Copy the `.env` file to `.env.local` and populate the `APP_ID` field with the `Application ID` you got earlier.
 4. Activate the venv via `. ./.venv/switch-discord-rpc/bin/activate`.
 5. Run `python main.py "name of the game you want to display"` on a machine with discord logged in and running.
+The name does not need to be exact -- just needs to be close enough that a basic search will yield it as the first result.